berkeley-scf/parallel-scf-2016/session2.md

 The following are some basic principles/suggestions for how to parallelize your computation.

-Should I use one machine/node or many machines/nodes?
+# Parallelization strategies: *Should I use one machine/node or many machines/nodes?*

  - If you can do your computation on the cores of a single node using shared memory, that will be faster than using the same number of cores